Yep. Here we go. Welcome to my soapbox. This is the part where my hours of reading, testing, interviewing and communicating come into play.

 Now more than ever it’s important to know what you want the system you install to do.
 It’s important to know the limitations, strengths, and not just trust your quoting companies.
 Be sure you’re getting the system that fits your needs, and your comfort levels, because there are very large, very real differences between the types of devices out there.

-In short, it’s easy to get a system to do “ANYTHING AND EVERYTHING”.
+In short, it’s easy to construct a system to do “ANYTHING AND EVERYTHING”.
 It’s simply not advisable to get one system to do anything and everything.
 Ask your security provider about it.